JMZeman/OOPFinalProject/README.md

 ### Types
  - C#
-   1. C# supports the following types
+   1. C# supports simple data types like book, int, float, and also data types such as struct
-       1.
    2. Both refrence and value types are supported
    3. Value types can be created though the struct type
+ - C++
+   1. By default C++ classes are value types though you can force it to become a refrence type by disable copying
 ### Classes
  - C#
    1. Classes in C#